TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   except for optional 'pairing'.
 Assumes variance of data within each group is the same (homogenous variances), and that the data is normally distributed within each group.
-In practice, as long as counts are fairly high (degrees of freedom of 30 or more) the model is robust to fairly dramatic departures from these assumptions.
+In practice, as long as counts are fairly high (degrees of freedom of 30 or more) the model is robust to fairly large departures from these assumptions.
 Like t-test, sensitive to outliers.
 Outliers best detected by plotting residuals from model.
 Formal tests for normality are sometimes recommended or seen in the literature, but these tests can detect